There is an important need for people to speak languages other than English—and there are major opportunities for them, too.

 Still need convincing?

-• A 2013 research study in India showed that people who regularly used two languages showed fewer signs of dementia four years later than people who used only one language.
+American Academy of Neurology, 2013.
+A research study in India found that people who regularly used two languages showed fewer signs of dementia four years later than those who spoke only one.